strubell/11-767/labs/lab3-quantization.md

 Lab 3: Quantization
 ===
-The goal of this lab is for you to benchmark and compare model inference efficiency **between quantized and original models** on your devices.
+The goal of this lab is for you to benchmark and compare model size and inference efficiency **between quantized and original models** on your devices.
 You should benchmark the same models as you benchmarked last lab, so ideally **2*N* models or model variants, where *N* is the size of your group (so, two models per person.)** For now, if you don't have appropriate evaluation data in place that's fine; you can provide pretend data to the model for now and just evaluate efficiency.

 Ideally, the models you benchmark will be the same as last class, but if you find that you're unable to run out-of-the-box quantization on your models, feel free to try quantizing other models, or a subset.
 Just be sure to explain what you tried, and why.